 Recognizing the advantages obtained from first-hand contact with other cultures and the benefits of travel and study outside one's own country, Stonehill College allows students to spend a maximum of two semesters in an approved program of study at a foreign institution without withdrawing from the College.
-Stonehill cooperates with 122 institutions in 38 countries.
-A full list of approved programs is available online at:
+Stonehill cooperates with over 100 institutions in more than 35 countries.